Introduction to Criminal Justice

 CCJS 302 | 4 Credits

 Course Desc: Prerequisite: CCJS 301.
 Further intensive study of the analysis of physical evidence in the crime laboratory, with practical laboratory exercises.
-The goal is to apply skills expected of an entry-level criminalist to the practical analysis of evidence in a criminal investigation.
+The goal is to apply the skills expected of an entry-level criminalist to the practical analysis of evidence in a criminal investigation.
 Topics include the applications of the scientific disciplines, including bloodstain pattern analysis, questioned document analysis, controlled dangerous substances analysis, and DNA analysis.

 Intelligence-Led Policing